JKChang2015/semantic_dev_tech_test/README.md

 python src/load_db.py <OWL FILE URL>
 ```

-You can browse at http://localhost:7474
+You should be able to browse at http://localhost:7474

 Please write concise documentation summarising the transformation of OWL to Neo4j.